pmzi/weather-app/README.md

 - Use svgr to use SVGs as icons
 - Make the app multi page so people can share url of a city directly.
 It is also better for SEO.
 - Add search for city name
+- Transform snake_case to camelCase in the server response

 ### Instructions to run assignment locally
 First of all, change `.env.sample` to `.env` and provide the required variables stated there.